 Mark Hartley is the filmmaker behind the hit documentaries Not Quite Hollywood: The Wild, Untold Story of Ozploitation!, Machete Maidens Unleashed! and Electric Boogaloo: The Wild, Untold Story of Cannon Films.
 He also directed the 2013 remake of the Australian horror classic Patrick, starring Sharni Vinson, Rachel Griffiths and Charles Dance, and frequently appears on Triple R’s Film Buff’s Forecast.

 Philippa Hawker is one of Australia’s most influential and widely-read critics.
-She is best-known as film critic for The Age, a position she has held since 1997.
+She is best-known as film critic for The Age, a position she held from 1997 to 2016.
 She was the editor of the film journal Cinema Papers and the literary editor at the Sunday Herald, and has lectured on creative writing at the Victorian College of the Arts.
 She is currently writing a book about the screen life of actor Jean-Pierre Léaud.

 Alexandra Heller-Nicholas is a film critic and writer with a passion for horror, cult and exploitation film.
 She is a film critic on Triple R’s Plato’s Cave, and is the author of the books Rape-Revenge Films: A Critical Study (2011), Found Footage Horror Films: Fear and the Appearance of Reality (2014) and is releasing a book on Dario Argento’s Suspiria in late 2015.
 Her work appears in publications including Overland, Bright Lights Film Journal, Metro, Screen Education and Fangoria, and she is part of the editorial team at Senses of Cinema.
 Alex is also an Adjunct Research Fellow at the Institute of Social Research, Swinburne University of Technology.